-Daiya Foods website, "Who We Are" https://daiyafoods.com/who-we-are/ technologies.
+Daiya Foods website, "Who We Are" https://daiyafoods.com/who-we-are/

+In the Pharmaceutical Business, to provide comprehensive solutions for healthcare issues we promote various innovative initiatives that combine our expertise and experience in psychiatry and neurology with cutting-edge digital technologies.
 ABILIFY MYCITE the world's first "digital medicine" facilitates the monitoring of drug adherence and behavior in patients.
 It expands the available options for more suitable therapies and can lead to improved communication among patients, caregivers, and healthcare professionals.
 In the psychiatry area, text information makes up 90% of medical records.
-Otsuka Pharmaceutical and IBM Japan jointly developed MENTAT, an electronic medical record analysis solution that analyzes text information using text mining technology to support the identification of optimal approaches for patients.
-The Otsuka group continues to take on the challenge of developing new medical solutions, aiming to improve quality of life for patients, relieve the burden placed on others, facilitate recovery, and enhance communication in the psychiatry area, where drug adherence management and repeated relapse and rehospitalization are among the many
+Otsuka Pharmaceutical and IBM Japan jointly developed MENTAT, an electronic medical record analysis solution that analyzes text information using text mining technology1 to support the identification of optimal approaches for patients.
+The Otsuka group continues to take on the challenge of developing new medical solutions, aiming to improve quality of life for patients, relieve the burden placed on others, facilitate recovery, and enhance communication in the psychiatry area, where drug adherence management and repeated relapse and rehospitalization are among the many issues faced.